 In the past, it was believed that very firm mattresses were best for people with low back pain.
 Today, research suggests back pain sufferers get the best sleep on a semi-firm mattress, rather than the softest or the firmest mattresses.

 Mattress World Northwest carries an extensive line of the best firm mattresses by leading manufacturers.
-We are confident you’ll find a mattress in our inventory that suits your needs, so bring your favorite pillow and plop down on our store models for a good 15 minutes to feel the difference for yourself!
+We are confident you’ll find a mattress in our inventory that suits your budget and your needs.
+We carry firm mattresses from top brands like Sealy, Simmons, Englander, and Aireloom.
+Our sleep specialists are standing by to answer your questions about firm mattresses and help you find the key to a more restful, relaxing sleep.
+So bring your favorite pillow and plop down on our store models for a good 15 minutes to feel the difference for yourself!